 CCC crews play a key role in ensuring Yosemite’s trails can provide safe, enjoyable hiking experiences.
 Their work also helps prevent erosion, protect trailside vegetation, and encourage people to stay on designated routes, so they don’t inadvertently trample plants and soil.

 Along the way, corpsmembers hone restoration skills; learn about environmental science, geology and park history; and gain valuable experience that can help them in future careers.

-Partnering with Yosemite National Park and California Conservation Corps.
+Project partners: Yosemite National Park and California Conservation Corps.